Dean Faiello: Maria Cruz death

 Instead of helping Cruz, Faiello shoved Cruz's body into a black suitcase, which had been stolen days earlier from his housemate, Mark Ritchey.
 Faiello claims he put the suitcase containing Maria Cruz in his car, drove straight home, and then left her in the trunk for two days before finally moving her body into his garage, which was undergoing renovations.
 It is unclear whether or not Maria Cruz was still alive when Faiello began to try to cover up his actions.
-Cruz's wallet and purse were discovered by Faiello's housemate inside a black gym bag placed under a rafter in the unfinished ceiling of the garage in August 2003.
-Just one month after Faiello was kicked out.
+Cruz's wallet and purse were discovered by Faiello's housemate inside a black gym bag placed under a rafter in the unfinished ceiling of the garage in August 2003, just one month after Faiello was kicked out.
 He later admitted in June 2003, nearly three months after Cruz was killed, that he had buried Cruz's body underneath the garage before pouring cement, right before a sale of the house was closed.

-After homicide detective, Brian Ford, received a tip from Faiello's ex-boyfriend, Greg Bach, Maria Cruz's body was recovered from the property (now occupied by new home-owners), by law enforcement from the New York Attorney General's Office on February 18, 2004.
+After homicide detective Brian Ford received a tip from Faiello's ex-boyfriend, Greg Bach, Maria Cruz's body was recovered from the property (now occupied by new homeowners) by law enforcement from the New York Attorney General's Office on February 18, 2004.
 Following Faiello fleeing town right after law enforcement questioned him about his appointment with Cruz the day she went missing, Bach began to question whether it was possible his ex-boyfriend could've had something to do with her disappearance.
 After a mutual friend of Bach and Faiello's told him about a phone call he received from a distressed Faiello in April 2003, asking what to do about a woman he thought had gone into "anaphylatic shock," Bach realized that call took place right when Cruz went missing.
-In the aftermath of the call between the mutual friend and Faiello, they both realized Faiello lied when he stated he got the woman medical help and that she was fine.
-Bach searched the house, now Faiello wasn't there, and while looking at the garage he recalled Faiello using concrete just before moving out.
+In the aftermath of the call between the mutual friend and Faiello, they both realized Faiello lied when he stated he got the woman's medical help and that she was fine.
+With Faiello gone, Bach searched the house, and while looking at the garage, he recalled Faiello using concrete just before moving out.
 Bach remembered how uncharacteristically secretive he was about the project and his overreaction when Bach walked in on him pouring concrete.
 According to New York state police Detective Lt.
 T.J.
-Moroney, Bach's information, "gave us the break in the investigation we were hoping for."
+Moroney, Bach's information "gave us the break in the investigation we were hoping for."